morganavickery/academic-website-template/README.md

      "name": "Jane Doe",
      // Short tagline shown on the homepage hero section "tagline": "Data Scientist",
-     // Short blurb for the About section on the home page "about": "I explore data-driven solutions to social problems.", "typedItems": ["Scientist", "Teacher"],
+     "typedItems": ["Scientist", "Teacher"],
      // Social media profile links.
 Remove a URL to hide its icon.
      "social": {